What is Rolfing

 What Rolfing does

 Bodies store physical, mental and emotional tension, trauma and stress.
 Pain in one area of the body will affect other parts.
-Rolfing can improve how your body functions physically, and how you feel mentally, emotionally and spiritually.
+Rolfing can improve how your body functions physically, and how you feel emotionally.

 Rolfing will help you: